From historian Marc Aronson comes a thought-provoking, revelatory young adult nonfiction history of the origins of racism.

+Race.
+You know it at a glance: he’s black; she’s white.
+They’re Asian; we’re Latino.
+Racism.
+I’m better; she’s worse.
+Those people do those kinds of things.
+We all know it’s wrong to make these judgments, but they come faster than thought.
 Why?
 Where did those feelings come from?
 Why are they so powerful?
 Why have millions been enslaved, murdered, denied their rights because of the color of their skin, the shape of their eyes?

 Throughout most of human history, slavery had nothing to do with race.
 In fact, the idea of race itself did not exist in the West before the 1600s.
 But once the idea was established and backed up by “scientific” theory, its influence grew with devastating consequences, from the appalling lynchings in the American South to the catastrophe known as the Holocaust in Europe.

 Race: a noun or a verb?
 To race...To compete.
 White Black Yellow Red Brown: A race.
 Human beings: the race made from all races no matter how we compete for prestige...power...raw materials...resources.
 Marc Aronson in his intelligent easy to ready exploration of Race is asking questions that we all need to ponder for in reality there is only one race: against time to save ourselves from the foolishness of race hatred...race baiting...race pride.
 This is a book to read with your whole family to discover which side of the race you are on. -- Nikki Giovanni